elmerucr/tentacle/README.md

 ## Introduction

 Work in Progress.
-ARM2 emulation written in c.
+ARM2 emulation written in C.

 ## Links